MicrosoftDocs/Viva/Viva/insights/Tutorials/seller-success.md

 **Role** - Analyst or Limited analyst

 **Prerequisite** - To create a seller success plan, you must have CRM data uploaded.
-For more information, see [CRM data in Workplace Analytics](../setup/crm-data-upload.md).
+For more information, see [CRM data](../setup/crm-data-upload.md).

 Complete the following tasks to create and run a seller success plan: